BuoySoftware/guides/feature-flags/README.md

   ensure feature adoption.
 - Be proactive in removing feature flags that are no longer needed.
 - Name feature flag environment variables with the `_ENABLED` suffix.
+- When deleting feature flags, ensure that all code references are removed prior to deletion.
+  - Feature flag records should not be removed using the data migration gem.
+  - Data migrations are run before traffic is routed to the new environment and any traffic received after the migration, but before the deployment is complete will behave as if the feature flag is disabled.

 [feature branch]: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow